frequency-chain/frequency/designdocs/passkey_p256.md

 ## 2. Terminology

+### Accounts

+- **Authorized Account**: The user account associated with the Passkey.
+- **Parent Account**: The account holding the primary private key for transaction signing.
+- **Frequency Access**: The platform facilitating the management and interaction with user accounts.

 ### Keys

 - **Passkey**: P256 key pair used for transaction signing and account management.
 This is the primary key used for transaction signing.